 Here we have three panels depicting Ganesha, Karthikeya and Simhavahini (One with a lion as Vahana), a form of Durga.

 Ganesha is identified by his elephant head and stylized vahana a rat.
-Unusual features, more like the absence of features, are his depiction with just two arms and the absence of belly.
+Unusual features, more like the absence of features, are his depiction with just two arms and the absence of a belly.

 The middle figure is tentatively identified as Karthikeya by his Vahana, a peacock or rooster, and by association.
 The attributes are not discernible enough to provide positive identification.

-Simhavahini is identified by her vahana , a lion and the presence of sword and Trishul among the attributes.
+Simhavahini is identified by her vahana , a lion and the presence of a sword and Trishul among the attributes.

 It is quite symbolic the wedding happens in the presence of the deities and with their blessings.

 The panels are richly decorated with flowers and shrubs.
 Quite appropriate for the occasion and is in line with Hinduism’s propensity to worship nature.
 The panels are attached to each other by pins and hinges.
 The outer panels have loops used to secure the crown to the groom’s head.